akshat12000/Ctrl-Alt-Debt/README.md

 -   Use your creativity on how you make the platform engaging, safe and efficient (student to volunteer ratios).

 ## Solution
-We have developed a responsive website, to help students gain knowledge, and increase their understanding on several topics, free of cost.
+We have developed a website to help students gain knowledge, and increase their understanding on several topics, free of cost.
 Our website has the following features:

 1.  **Mentorship Sessions:** Students can choose a suitable time slot of 30mins, to video call with a mentor who will explain their doubts.
 Timings are flexible, for students’ convenience.
 If students have any issues after the video call, they can report after the session ends.